hotshot07/hotshot07/README.md

 ***

 I spent the summer after my third year of university making Algovis, a Python library for visualizing and analyzing algorithms.
-It has an straightforward interface and you can get started in just 6 lines of code 🙂
+It has a pretty straightforward interface and you can get started in just 6 lines of code 🙂

 ```python
 from algovis import sorting